 It’s common to find out that the sites that run on the poorly configured databases (DB).

 A slow DB means slow queries, which lead to slow Magento back-end as a result.

 Hence, it’s suggested to hire a professional system administrator to optimize your server setup.
 Ask him to check whether you run the latest OS release with all the latest packages or not.
 A simple Nginx or apache upgrade will be able to make a huge difference in speed.

 4. Eliminating Unnecessary/ Low-quality Magento Extensions:

 Magento is greatly extendable with plugins but we often find too many of them added to a site but only a few are truly necessary.
 For example, some modules are no longer being used but haven’t been removed.

-The thing you need to do now is listing down all modules installed and… disable them one by one.
-By this way, you can see how they affect your website performance.
+The thing you need to do now is list down all modules installed and… disable them one by one.
+In this way, you can see how they affect your website performance.
 If there is not a big change or no change, you should discard those extensions.

 5. Check for Tampered Core Magento Code:

 From our perspective, Magento is a finely tuned application, which was developed and tested carefully by some of the best e-commerce masterminds around the world.